Frequently Asked Questions

 Where do tours meet?

-The tour, which will take at least one hour, meets on the steps of Low Memorial Library.
+The tour, which will take at least forty-five minutes, meets in the Visitors Center of Low Memorial Library.
 Low, a large domed building located in the middle of the campus, can be accessed from our main gates at 116th Street and Broadway.
 A member of your group should come to the Visitors Center, room 213 of Low Library to let us know when you arrive.